 Temperatures are falling, colors are changing, holidays are passing, and winter is approaching.
-Before you hunker down and settle in for the season, you should consider how to keep safe trees.
-While nature has built in some organic winterizing processes, there are also steps you can take to winterize trees to protect them from pests and ensure beautiful, green springtime trees.
+Before you hunker down and settle in for the season, you should consider how to keep winter trees safe.
+While nature has built in some organic winterizing processes, there are also steps you can take to learn how to winterize trees and shrubs to protect them from pests and ensure beautiful, green springtime trees.
+Keep safe trees in winter.

 Because every part of the tree plays an important role, you’ll want to winterize trees in each section, from the bottom soil all the way up to branches.
 Here’s how to ensure you have safe trees for spring.
 You may be wondering about specific plant winterization and we will explain those at the bottom of the post.
-How to winterize hostas, how to prepare banana trees for winter, fig tree winterizing, and how to prune hydrangeas for the cold.
+You will learn how to winterize hostas for the cold, winterizing banana trees, fig tree winterizing, and how to winterize hydrangeas for the cold with our care guide.

 Taking the time and putting in the effort to winterize trees will yield great payoffs not just for you, but also for the environment, thanks to the air purification that they offer.
-If you want to know more about safe trees or the winterization process, contact us here.
+If you want to know more about safe trees or the winterization process, contact us.

 Hostas: after frost has nipped the hosta leaves you can cut it at the base of the plant and mulch the plant heavily with a protective layer of organic material until spring when the new growth will appear